demisto/content/Packs/Slack/Integrations/SlackV3/SlackV3_description.md

 All commands are fully compatible with Slack V2 playbooks as their inputs and outputs have remained the same.
 As a customer, you should notice no significant change in the behavior of the Slack integration with your existing playbooks.

-Note: This is a beta integration, which lets you implement and test pre-release software.
+Note: This is a beta Integration, which lets you implement and test pre-release software.
 Since the integration is beta, it might contain bugs.
 Updates to the integration during the beta phase might include non-backward compatible features.
 We appreciate your feedback on the quality and usability of the integration to help us identify issues, fix them, and continually improve.